MicrosoftDocs/powerbi-docs/articles/powerbi-service-manage-your-group-in-power-bi-and-office-365.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="05/08/2017"
+   ms.date="05/26/2017"
    ms.author="maggies"/>
 # Manage your app workspace in Power BI and Office 365

 > [AZURE.NOTE] Have you heard about the new *apps* yet?
 Apps are the new way to distribute content to large audiences in Power BI.
 You create apps in *app workspaces*, which replace groups and group workspaces.
 We recommend using apps instead of organizational content packs or read-only workspaces.
 Learn [more about apps](powerbi-service-what-are-apps.md).

-As creator or admin of a app workspace in Power BI or in Office 365, you manage some aspects of your app workspace in Power BI.
+As creator or admin of a app workspace in Power BI or in Office 365, you manage some aspects of the workspace in Power BI.
 Other aspects you manage in Office 365.

 **In Power BI** you can: